Saaze/site/content/docs/deploying.md

 ## Which mode should I use? {#which-mode}

 If your site does not require any kind of backend (dynamic) processing, then you can probably use static mode to build your site and deploy it as a completely static site.
-For more information on why this route might be a good idea, check out [jamstack.org](https://jamstack.org/).
+For more information on why this route might be a good idea, check out [<i class="fe fe-external-link pr-1"></i>jamstack.org](https://jamstack.org/).

 If your site does require any kind of backend processing, then you should use dynamic mode.
 For example, some common processing examples include: